mcldev/ChartJS-Sass/README.md

 # ChartJS-Sass
 SASS and JS library to integrate Chart.js with CSS.

+## Updates
+- The current version only works for Chart.Js version 2.x
+- For Chart.Js version 1.x use the Git tagged version of ChartJs-SASS v1.0.0

 ## Requires
 1. JQuery (any compatible version with ChartJS) [link](http://jquery.com/)
 2. Chart.js [link](http://www.chartjs.org/)